syedmusab/wundermobility/README.md

 ## Getting Started

-Project is based on Mobile and Backend automation so following software should be installed prior running tests.
+Project is based on Mobile and Backend automation so following softwares should be installed prior running tests.

 ## Prerequisites